In-water Prevention Strategy

 Limited/Emerging Supporting Field Data

 Results from several studies indicated that iron-based nanoparticles have the ability to adsorb cyanobacteria and degrade cyanotoxins through oxidative transformation.
 The technology is used in remediating and treating water, wastewater, and groundwater (Kharisov et al. 2012).
 No open-water case studies for HCB management were found.
+Zero-valent iron (nZVI) and bimetallic nanoparticles, such as iron-nickel (Fe-Ni) and iron-palladium (Fe-Pd), can Several studies were reviewed that focused on iron-based nanoparticles and their ability to adsorb cyanobacteria and degrade cyanotoxins through oxidative transformation.
+The technology is used in remediating and treating water, wastewater, and groundwater (Kharisov et al. 2012).
+No open-water case studies for HCB management were found.
 Zero-valent iron (nZVI) and bimetallic nanoparticles, such as iron-nickel (Fe-Ni) and iron-palladium (Fe-Pd), can degrade microcystin-LR (MC-LR) in drinking water treatment, with Fe-Pd showing the greatest degradation of MC-LR over the broadest pH range (~95% removal, Gao et al. 2016).
-This treatment has also been used for several other microcystin congeners and cylindrospermopsin.
 Other metallic or elemental compounds in some nanoparticles include titanium dioxide (Okupnik, Contardo-Jara, and Pflugmacher 2015), zinc oxide (Mahawar et al. 2018), polypyrroles (Hena et al. 2016), graphene and graphene oxide (Malina et al. 2019), copper-char (Li et al. 2019), silver (Duong et al. 2016), and silica (Xiong et al. 2017).

 NATURE OF HCB